-I invite you to tour our website and visit our beautiful campus located in Green Bay, Wisconsin.
+I wish you success this year and look forward to working with you on campus!
 There is always something new and exciting at Bellin College!

 Positively,

 Dr. Counie J. Boerst

 Connie J. Boerst, EdD, RN

 President/CEO

 Professor of Nursing